 The next step is to get photographic reference of the subject.
 Where possible I’ll take the photographs myself to ensure the angles are correct and I have good reference of all the details.
 I like to have the design, colours, compositional elements and colours resolved before I start painting and sometimes prepare a mock-up of the painting in Photoshop using the photographs.

 With the design finalised, the next step is to prepare the Aluminium, which can involve a number of processes including etching with acids, polishing, sanding and brushing.
 The painting is then executed with oil paints and glazes.
-Everything is done by hand and each piece takes between 3 and 8 weeks depending on the size and number of elements in the composition.
+Everything is done by hand with brushes and each piece takes between 3 and 8 weeks depending on the size and number of elements in the composition.